“We are turning from a mass market back into a niche nation, defined not by our geography but by our interests.”

 If you’re going to survive in ecommerce, you have to understand the battleground.
-The model for brick-and-mortar retailers doesn’t work online; they’re trying to fulfill the needs of everyone within driving distance, while ecommerce deals with everyone on the continent, or even the world.
+The model for brick-and-mortar retailers doesn’t work online; they’re trying to fulfill the needs of everyone within driving distance, while ecommerce deals with everyone on the continent or even the world.
 That kind of range favors the niche.

-We’ve written about the benefits of selling niche products before, but to recap, here’s a shortlist:
+We’ve written about the benefits of selling niche products before, but to recap, here’s a short list:

-We could talk about the theory behind niche products all day, but it won’t help until you put it into practice.
-There’s plenty of ways to reveal new and lucrative ecommerce markets, but today we’re going to talk about a useful one that often goes overlooked: Google Trends.
+There are plenty of ways to reveal new and lucrative ecommerce markets, but today we’re going to talk about a useful one that often goes overlooked: Google Trends.

 What Is Google Trends?

 Let’s pause for a second and talk about Google Trends.
 If you’re unfamiliar with this Google app, think of it as a public and free-to-use analytics database of all Google searches between now and 2004.
 This handy app graphs out the popularity of any given search term, suggests related keywords, and shows a keyword phrase’s performance by geographic location.
 Here are the key elements of Google Trends:

 - Interest over time — The number of searches graphed by time.
 You can easily customize a timeframe, from years to minutes.

 - Interest by region — Comparison of where searches originate from.
 Geographic areas are organized by proportion, so smaller countries may score higher than larger countries that technically produce more searches.
 The 0-100 score is relative compared to all searches globally.

 - Related topics — “User who searched for your term also searched for these topics.”
 What else are the same people interested in?

 - Related queries — “Users searching for your term also searched for these queries.”
 A more specific variation of “related topics,” this one revealing specific keyword searches instead of general topics.